tamersp25/docs/docs/apis/examples.md

 ### Create Empty TDO (No Asset)

-Note: This can be used in conjunction with the "Download File and Run Engine" query in the "Processing" section.
+This can be useful for creating a container TDO that you can upload assets into later with the `createAsset` mutation.

 ```graphql
 mutation createTDO {